 Wakaw is a caring community nestled east of the South Saskatchewan River dividing Saskatoon and Prince Albert.
 Agriculture and tourism are two key pillars of the community.

 What’s behind the name?
 “Wakaw” is the Cree word meaning “crooked” in relation to the nearby lake.
-Wakaw Lake is 1km east of town and expands 19km in length.
+Wakaw Lake is 1 km east and expands 19 km in length.
 It’s home to over 800 cabins and features Wakaw Lake Regional Park.
-It’s a very popular summer resort where visitors and residents enjoy first-class golfing, water sports, fishing, and camping.
+It’s a very popular summer resort where visitors and residents enjoy first-class golfing, water sports, fishing and camping.

-Eastern Europeans were the early settlers in the area and the Town of Wakaw was founded on December 26, 1911 after 21 residents petitioned the Department of Municipal Affairs, asking for the incorporation of the Village of Wakaw.
+Eastern Europeans were the early settlers in the area and the Town of Wakaw was founded on December 26, 1911, after 21 residents pioneered the Department of Municipal Affairs, asking for the incorporation of the Village of Wakaw.
 When the railroad was built the town relocated to its current location.
 Wakaw was incorporated as a town on August 1, 1953.

 Did you know?
-The town was home to Prime Minister John Diefenbaker.
-He opened this first law office in Wakaw from 1919 to 1925.
+The town of Wakaw was home to Prime Minister John Diefenbaker.
+He opened the first law office in Wakaw from 1919 to 1925.